ardimr/train-booking-system/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-The Train Booking System is a user-friendly and efficient application designed to streamline the process of booking train tickets, making travel by train a hassle-free experience for passengers.
-Whether you're planning a short commute or a long-distance journey, this application provides a convenient and intuitive platform for booking, managing, and enjoying your train trips
+The Train Booking System is application designed to streamline the process of booking train tickets.

-The Train Booking System aims to simplify train travel, making it a convenient and enjoyable mode of transportation for individuals and families alike.
-With its user-centric design and comprehensive features, it caters to the diverse needs of passengers and enhances the overall travel experience.

 Key Features:
   * Search and Book Trains: